New FDA food label

-As America's waistline increases so does the medical conditions and healthcare costs associated with the disease state causing this expanding phenomenon...Obesity.
-Obesity, unlike other disease conditions was not recognized as a disease until a few years back.
-A medical condition that is the root cause of about 230 diseases was buried under social stigmatization, body shaming, prejudice and most importantly misconception even among medical providers.
+As America's waistline increases so do the medical conditions and healthcare costs associated with the disease state causing this expanding phenomenon...Obesity.
+Obesity, unlike other disease conditions, was not recognized as a disease until a few years back.
+A medical condition that is the root cause of about 230 diseases was buried under social stigmatization, body shaming, prejudice, and most importantly misconception even among medical providers.

 About 33% of Americans are obese, the percentage of children affected by overweight has increased from 15% to 32% in the past 30 years.
 If we do not take action now, it is predicted that about 50% of adults will be obese by 2030.
 Obesity is not just a national problem but a global one.
 According to WHO, the prevalence of obesity nearly tripled between 1975 and 2016 worldwide.

 What does it really mean?
 This means that time to take action is now!